Time-Optimized Safe Navigation in Unstructured Environments through Learning Based Depth Completion: Methodology

 Once we have a graph representation of the free space, we solve for our path.
 Rather than an explicit path, we are selecting a set of SFC that connect our start and goal positions.
 We implement a modified A* algorithm to achieve our goal.
 The edge weight of each corridor is $1$.
 The lower bound heuristic is the minimum distance between a point in the cuboid node and the goal, assuming that no obstacles exist.
-As the number of cuboids is significantly lower than the nodes in an occupancy grid, A* can be solved in less than $1~\si{ms}$ while providing a near-optimal set of safe flight corridors as seen in Fig.~\ref{fig:traj_planning}c.
+We include in our appendix why other edge weight metrics such as centers of the convex sets or minimum distance between sets is less optimal than a constant edge weight.
+As the number of cuboids is significantly lower than the nodes in an occupancy grid, A* can be solved in a fraction of time while providing a near-optimal set of safe flight corridors as seen in Fig.~\ref{fig:traj_planning}c.
 Solving for a true optimal set of safe flight corridors is a NP-Hard problem \cite{marcucci2024fast}.
 Conversely, this algorithm's objective is to minimize the number of SFC which in turn corresponds to minimizing the number of optimization variables for our trajectory generation.